cmeraki/vit.triton/posts/PART2.md

 Let's reimplement the matrix multiplication example using Triton.
 The steps for Triton are very simple.

 1. Implement a "wrapper" function to call the kernel.
 Below, we are calling the Triton kernel with `matmul_kernel`.
 We define the grid and the block sizes similar to how we do with CUDA.
 There are some assert statements to make sure that we don't run into any errors.
-When we pass the torch tensors to the kernel, triton implicitly converts it into a pointer.
+When we pass the torch tensors to the kernel, Triton implicitly converts it into a pointer.
 We just need to make sure that whatever tensors we are passing to the kernel are already on the GPU (by `x.to('cuda:0')`).
    1. Unlike CUDA however, we start a grid layout where we have 3 axes.
 In the first axis, we have batch size, and in the other two axes, we have the number of times it will take `BLOCK_SIZE_ROW` to cover all the rows (similarly for `BLOCK_SIZE_COL`).
-   2. During execution, this means, that for kernel will process - `BLOCK_SIZE_ROW x BLOCK_SIZE_COL` sub-matrix in the input for every, one input in the batch.
+   2. During execution, this means, that for kernel will process - `BLOCK_SIZE_ROW x BLOCK_SIZE_COL` sub-matrix in the input for every input in the batch.

 ```python
 def matmul(input: torch.Tensor, weight: torch.Tensor) -> torch.Tensor: